-Forms for a Florida Power of Attorney
+Florida Durable Power of Attorney Forms

 A common legal document that we’re asked to type for our customers is a Florida General Durable Power of Attorney form.
 On November 1, 2014, Florida law relating to Power of Attorney changed when Florida’s Power of Attorney Act ( Chapter 709 Florida Statutes) went into effect.
 The new rules replaced and superseded the previous law regarding powers of attorney.
 A power of attorney is usable only when the principal (the person who gave the power) is living.